 Here is a quick overview of the varying degrees, or grades, of shipping containers, what they entail, and their respective prices:

 Condition | These boxes have been loaded with cargo one time and have made a single trip. | Should have a CSC plate, showing that it has been safety approved in order to meet all of the requirements for safely transporting goods by sea, rail and road | Passes the CSC criteria; guaranteed not to leak.
-Grade A – certified to ship cargo Grade B – not certified to ship cargo | inspected and found to be damaged so severely that it will cost too much to repair to make it Wind and Water Tight. |

 Age | Only spend an average of 75-90 days in total on the sea. | Usually 10-16 years old | typically between 14 and 18 years old | |